alexbaylis41/HackerNewsScrape/README.md

 3. Organise the results from high to low and add to a pandas data frame
 4. Convert to html and email the contents to myslef as a morning newsletter

+Finally, you can schedule this code to run each morning using https://www.pythonanywhere.com/.

+(Note you may have to set up a paid account as Hacker News is not on their 'white list' of websites, - those whitch you can utilise on a free account.
+See the website for details.)